 The biomass of lobsters (mainly Panulirus spp.) and sea turtles are predicted to decline by 99% and seabirds by 89% under RCP 8.5.
-Under the RCP 2.6 scenario, the biomass of lobsters declines by 45% and by 85% under the RCP 4.5.
-Sea turtle’s biomass will decrease 13% under RCP 2.6 and 47% under RCP 4.5, while the biomass of seabirds, macro, and micro invertebrates remain unchanged under both lower and medium scenarios (RCP 2.6 and 4.5, respectively).
+Under the RCP 2.6 scenario, the biomass of lobsters declined by 45% and by 85% under the RCP 4.5.
+Sea turtle’s biomass will decrease 13% under RCP 2.6 and 47% under RCP 4.5, while the biomass of seabirds, macro, and micro invertebrates remained unchanged under both lower and medium scenarios (RCP 2.6 and 4.5, respectively).
 Biomass dynamics of macro and micro invertebrates decreased by 69% under the RCP 8.5 scenario.
 Conversely, zooplankton biomass remained unchanged under the RCP 2.6 but experienced a 37% increase (RCP 4.5) and a 111% increase (RCP 8.5), respectively.

 Fig. 4 Projections of no-fish species biomass dynamics in the Rocas Atoll reef ecosystem under climate change scenarios.
 Shadows represent the 5% and 95% percentiles obtained using the Monte Carlo routine.